Psychology: Personality

 Personality psychology is concerned with enduring patterns of behavior, thought, and emotion.
 Theories of personality vary across different psychological schools of thought.
 Each theory carries different assumptions about such features as the role of the unconscious and the importance of childhood experience.
 According to Freud, personality is based on the dynamic interactions of the id, ego, and super-ego.
 By contrast, trait theorists have developed taxonomies of personality constructs in describing personality in terms of key traits.
 Trait theorists have often employed statistical data-reduction methods, such as factor analysis.
-Although the number of proposed traits has varied widely, Hans Eysenck's early biologically based model suggests at least three major trait constructs are necessary to describe human personality, extraversion–introversion, neuroticism-stability, and psychoticism-normality.
+Although the number of proposed traits has varied widely, Hans Eysenck's early biologically based model suggests at least three major trait constructs are necessary to describe human personality: extraversion–introversion, neuroticism-stability, and psychoticism-normality.
 Raymond Cattell empirically derived a theory of 16 personality factors at the primary-factor level and up to eight broader second-stratum factors.
 Since the 1980s, the Big Five (openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism) emerged as an important trait theory of personality.
 Dimensional models of personality disorders are receiving increasing support, and a version of dimensional assessment, namely the Alternative DSM-5 Model for Personality Disorders, has been included in the DSM-5.
-However, despite a plethora of research into the various versions of the "Big Five" personality dimensions, it appears necessary to move on from static conceptualizations of personality structure to a more dynamic orientation, acknowledging that personality constructs are subject to learning and change over the lifespan.
+However, despite a wealth of research on the various versions of the "Big Five" personality dimensions, it appears necessary to move from static conceptualizations of personality structure to a more dynamic orientation, acknowledging that personality constructs are subject to learning and change over the lifespan.

 An early example of personality assessment was the Woodworth Personal Data Sheet, constructed during World War I. The popular, although psychometrically inadequate, Myers–Briggs Type Indicator was developed to assess individuals' "personality types" according to the personality theories of Carl Jung.
 The Minnesota Multiphasic Personality Inventory (MMPI), despite its name, is more a dimensional measure of psychopathology than a personality measure.
 California Psychological Inventory contains 20 personality scales (e.g., independence, tolerance).
-The International Personality Item Pool, which is in the public domain, has become a source of scales that can be used personality assessment.
+The International Personality Item Pool, which is in the public domain, has become a source of scales that can be used for personality assessment.